Miss-Defy/Python_Examples/README.md

 #

 Time_Series_Analysis_Example.py - Time-series analysis of a Bitcoin dataset found on Kaggle.
 A rolling average and confidence intervals are found and plotted.
 Anomalies are defined as outliers by Tukey's Method and are removed from the dataset.
+Simple exponential smoothing and Holt-Winters exponential smoothing are used to produce forecasts with RMSE to compare goodness of fit.
 Please uncomment figures to produce plots.

 #